 (An interesting theory is that the body-less head - often lacking a lower jaw - harks back to earlier times when heads of enemies were hung above doorways as protection.
 As the flesh decayed the lower mandible would detach, leaving the skull and upper jaw above the doorway.)

 In Hindu mythology, a makara is a form of water monster as well as the vehicle of Varuna, god of the sea.
 In Angkor iconography, it is represented in various forms combing elements of dragons, lions, crocodiles and assorted beasts.
-(Indeed it's the origin of the Hindi word for crocodile, magar, in turn, Anglicised to mugger.)
+(Indeed it's the origin of the Hindi word for crocodile, magar, in turn, Anglicised to 'mugger'.)

-Traditionally the role of a makara included protecting temples and sacred sites and so it is also a regularly seen feature of lintel reliefs.
+Traditionally the role of a makara involved protecting temples and sacred sites and so it is also a regularly seen feature of lintel reliefs.
 They appear in pairs - either on the 2 extremities of the lintel or either side of a central kala head - and were a highly popular design feature from the earliest times onwards.
 Some of the most spectacular examples appearing on the 6th-7th-century Thala Borivet lintels.